Optimum’s Center Stage Series

 Welcome back to Optimum Healthcare IT’s “Center Stage” series, where we turn the spotlight on Optimum’s executive leaders.
 In this installment, we talk with Kelli Mangino, Vice President, Community Connect.

 Our service line leaders have track records of service excellence in Healthcare IT and are passionate about their work.
 Our goal is to improve healthcare through technology, and these leaders are how we’re getting there.

 We brought these leaders to our “Center Stage” to get their take on the future of their service lines and Healthcare IT as an industry.

 Kelli Mangino has over 20 years of healthcare experience, including 17 years at Cleveland Clinic.
 Prior to the Cleveland Clinic, Ms. Mangino was employed at MetroHealth Medical Center in Cleveland, Ohio as a clinic business manager and was involved in the building and design of Epic Cadence (scheduling).
 Other positions ranged from Group Practice Management, Physician Billing Manager, Business Manager and Administration.
 She received her BBA from Kent State University and is a member of the College of Health Information Executives (CHIME).

 Background at Optimum

-Make sure to subscribe to our blog for the latest thought leadership in healthcare IT delivered directly to your inbox.
-You can also follow us on LinkedIn, Twitter, and Facebook to join the conversation.
+Read more about our Community Connect practice here.
+And make sure to subscribe to our blog to get the latest in healthcare IT thought leadership, delivered right to your inbox.
 Check back for our next Center Stage feature in the coming weeks.